A Letter From the Founder

 Disrupted/Dissolved Adoptions: It is important for our host families to be aware that not all foreign adoptions work out as planned.
 Sometimes an adopted child causes such problems that the family finds it necessary to remove the child from their home.
 While this is very rare, it does happen.
 Although children in this situation cannot return to Ukraine, another US family can adopt the child.
 Should you find yourself in such a situation and in need of help, there are organizations that can be contacted in order to help you handle this situation: https://www.childwelfare.gov/pubPDFs/s_disrup.pdf

 **Please Note: All Frontier Horizon families new to the program must complete a “Short Visit Report” in addition to their National Criminal Background Check and National Sex Offender Check.
 All Frontier Horizon host families who have not submitted a previously completed full home study or Short Visit Report will be required to do the “Short Visit Report” **

 - National Sex Offender Check: When you apply for your National Criminal Background Check, please also apply for a National Sex Offender Check.
-All persons in your household ages 18 and older must present Frontier Horizon with a National Sex Offender Background Check.
+All persons in your household ages 18 and older must present Frontier Horizon with both checks.
+Note that the FBI check covers both.

-- Background History Affidavit: Please fill in the necessary information, and please sign the enclosed form.
+- Background History Affidavit: The Background History Affidavit is included in the Hosting Program Handbook.
+Please fill in the necessary information, and please sign the enclosed form.